 Chowan Christian Service Association

-The Chowan Christian Service Association (CCSA) provides financial assistance to students preparing for full-time Christian vocational ministry.
+The Chowan Christian Service Association (CCSA) provides opportunities for students to learn and serve in Jesus' name through tuition scholarship and missions endowments.
 Its members form a community of individuals and churches who are partnering in the education and the preparation of future ministers.

 Membership in the CCSA is open to dedicated Christians who are interested in and committed to helping students fulfill their call to ministry.
 Individuals are welcomed into the membership family of the CCSA when they express their commitment to the education and preparation of future ministers through an annual gift of $100 or more.
 Churches are also welcomed at the $250 level or more to become an annual member.